Regional Transit Information Study (RTIS)

 • Explore innovative solutions such as trip planning tools, real-time service updates, integrated fare systems, and unified “one-stop” information platforms.

-Ultimately, the RTIS will help make public transportation information across the 13-county Gulf Coast region more accessible, reliable, and seamless for all users.
+Ultimately, the RTIS will help make public transportation information more accessible, reliable, and seamless across the 13-county Houston-Galveston region for all users.

 Why This Matters